mdroshan25/mdroshan25/README.md

-- 👋 Hi, I’m @mdroshan25
+- 👋 Hi, I’m @mdroshan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Many things, coding is one of them.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python, django, aws
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on business ideas
-- 📫 How to reach me ...
+- 📫 How to reach me roshanm2105@gmail.com

 <!---
 mdroshan25/mdroshan25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.